ransomewareimmunityproject/powershell-scripts/README.md

 2. It does NOT prevent the abuse of every available risky feature.
 3. It does NOT prevent the changes it implements from being reverted.
 If malicious code runs on the system and it is able to restore them, the premise of the tool is defeated

+# Is this script follows Zero Trust principle or not?
+yes, this script enforces Zero Trust to a certain level supported by OS

 # Inbuilt Security Feature used by this scripts
 1. Applocker
 2. WDAC